pilif42/testingTools/README.md

 ./gradlew clean build

-# To get around the defect in IntelliJ IDEA 2019.2.1 where unit tests do not execute at times
+# To get around the defect in IntelliJ IDEA 2019.2.1 where unit tests do not execute at times: it shows 'Test events were not received'
 File -> Settings -> Build, Execution, Deployment -> Build Tools -> Gradle -> Run tests using
 Switch from Gradle (default) to IntelliJ IDEA.

 # TODO
 Fix ConsumerFactoryTest.
+Check out: https://codenotfound.com/spring-kafka-embedded-unit-test-example.html